Lesson video

 So when we write a plan, we use notes.

-Notes are concise, and that means short, and they capture key vocabulary and information.
+And they capture key vocabulary and information.

-The purpose of notes is to help the writer to organise information easily for future use, so for when they're writing their report.
+The purpose of notes is to help the writer to organize information easily for future use.

-And we use bullet points when note-taking.
+And we use bullet points when note taking.

 They look like this.

-Bullet points are a really useful way to take notes, so I really recommend you use them when making a plan.
+Bullet points are a really useful way to take notes so I really recommend you use them when making a plan.

-So let's check for understanding.
+So let's check for understanding what is in a plan.

-We do not need to worry about writing full sentences in our plan.
+It's definitely not B, we do not need to worry about writing full sentences in our plan.

 And there's no point putting in unnecessary information because that's not necessary in our plan.